madcrow/Anduril_LowBatteryWarning/README.md

 Should be an easy fix.
 The reason I did not do it myself:
 - I did my best to alter the existing functions as little as possible.
-- And (unlike the underclocking logic) this one did not bother me enough to put any effort into it:
--- as it does not have a severe impact
--- and the likelihood of actually ever experiencing it is pretty slim.
+- And (unlike the underclocking logic) this one did not bother me enough to put any effort into it as it does not have a severe impact and the likelihood of actually ever experiencing it is pretty slim.